klm127/constitution/Draft-with-Voting-Records.md

 ## Section 4 - Removing Members

-1. If a member does not meet individual member requirements, a 50% vote by the board will remove them.
+1. If a member does not meet individual member requirements by the end of the semester, they will be automatically removed from the list of members.
+They are permitted to re-join and try again.
-1. Members will be automatically struck from the rolls if they do not vote in the yearly election, but may re-join the club.
-1. If a member violates the political or sexual harassment sections of the conduct requirements, they may be unilaterally removed by agreement of the club president and vice president, but those officers must validate the circumstances first.
+2. If a member violates a section of the conduct requirements that involves targeting another individual member, such as sexual harassment, political harassment, or bullying, they may be unilaterally removed by agreement of the club president and vice president, but those officers must validate the circumstances first.
-1. If a member is believed to have violated another section of the conduct requirements, the board will consider the evidence and vote by majority whether to remove them.
+3. If a member is believed to have violated another section of the conduct requirements, the board will consider the evidence and vote by majority whether to remove them.
 The evidence must show that the member violated a conduct requirement.

-<p style="color:red">_not voted_</p>
+_(voted 5/1/2021, 5-0)_

-## Section 5 - Adjuct Members
+## Section 5 - Adjunct Members

 1. Members from the UNH Durham Campus and students who have left UNH within the last 2 years may have adjunct membership.
 1. Adjunct members must follow the same conduct rules as regular members.